franava/mad/README.md

 $ mad <filename>
 ```

-and the script will convert your markdown file in and html file, then open it.
+and the script will convert your markdown file in an html file, eventually opening it.

-As I'm writing this README.md file using vim, I'm using **mad** to check how the file progresses.
+As I'm writing this README.md file using vim, I'm using **mad** to check the file's layout.
 And, as a small plus, being into vim I can easly run it by using the following command

 ```vim